OpenDriveLab/OccNet/README.md

 - [ ] Compatibility with other BEV encoders

 ## License & Citation
-All assets and code are under the [Apache 2.0 license](./LICENSE) unless specified otherwise.
+All assets (including figures and data) and code are under the [Apache 2.0 license](./LICENSE) unless specified otherwise.

 Please consider citing our paper if the project helps your research with the following BibTex:
 ```bibtex